While my gardening story is full of happiness and learning, that’s not how it starts out.

 As I noted, I also wholly transitioned my vegetable garden to using heirloom and open-pollinated seeds.
 I love the different flavors, colors, and nutritional benefits of vegetable varieties you would never find in a grocery store.
-As stated in a previous blog entry, I am very concerned about our country’s lack of seed diversity.
-I worry that a super-pest could decimate large portions of our food supply.
+I am also very concerned about our country’s lack of seed diversity.
+Could some super-pests decimate large portions of our food supply?

 That is one reason I grow anywhere between 25 and 50 varieties of vegetables in my raised beds each year.